-I have established this name to at least the 1700's; and it is on the cards, the date for this Hogs Back title could even predate that by a century or two!
+So, we have established 1700's - and it is on the cards, the date for this Hogs Back title could predate even that by a century or two!

-It is no uncommon thing to find the early history of a place neatly packed into its name; unpack the name, and you have the opening chapters of some real history... not the faux stuff they are teaching these days.
+It is no uncommon thing to find the early history of a place neatly packed into its name; unpack the name, and you have the opening chapters of your history.